awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 Here are some tips on working with a DB instance in a VPC:
 + Your VPC must have at least two subnets\.
 These subnets must be in two different Availability Zones in the AWS Region where you want to deploy your DB instance\.
 A subnet is a segment of a VPC's IP address range that you can specify and that lets you group instances based on your security and operational needs\.
 + If you want your DB instance in the VPC to be publicly accessible, you must enable the VPC attributes *DNS hostnames* and *DNS resolution*\.
 + Your VPC must have a DB subnet group that you create \(for more information, see the next section\)\.
 You create a DB subnet group by specifying the subnets you created\.
-Amazon Aurora uses that DB subnet group and your preferred Availability Zone to choose a subnet and an IP address within that subnet to assign to your DB instance\.
+Amazon Aurora chooses a subnet and an IP address within that subnet to associate with your DB instance\.
+The DB instance uses the Availability Zone that contains the subnet\.
 + Your VPC must have a VPC security group that allows access to the DB instance\.
 + The CIDR blocks in each of your subnets must be large enough to accommodate spare IP addresses for Amazon Aurora to use during maintenance activities, including failover and compute scaling\.
 +  A VPC can have an *instance tenancy* attribute of either *default* or *dedicated*\.
 All default VPCs have the instance tenancy attribute set to default, and a default VPC can support any DB instance class\.